7 Ways to Reduce Fleet Operating Costs

 An ever-present pain point is fuel conservation.
 As is often the case, many fleets are not able to identify their fuel spend or even understand the amount of their fuel fraud.
 A low-cost (or even no-cost) fuel card program has been known to save 15% or more on fleet fuel costs.

 How about remarketing ?
-In simple terms … selling one of your fleet vehicles when you’re done with it.
+In simple terms … selling one of your fleet vans when you’re done with it.
 There are specific months that used vehicles command a higher price than others.
 Educate yourself as to when this is, and if possible, time your sale to match this period.

 As you read these words today, understand that there is a new crop of internal combustion engines in the making that will not only lessen your fuel spend, but also reduce their carbon footprint.